-This Giving Tuesday (December 3rd,) some of the funds that are raised will be set aside to create a scholarship fund for players who graduate from our program and pursue higher education or vocational training.
-Below are the stories of two of our graduates who have stayed involved with Kids Play as Jr. Coaches.
+This Giving Tuesday, our Sport and Education Fund will help our players achieve brighter futures by assisting players who graduate from our program and pursue higher education or vocational training.
+Below are the stories of two of our graduates who have stayed involved with Kids Play as Junior Coaches.

 Jr. Coach Solange